ckrook/Digitalaverk/README.md

-# NFT Minting platform
+# Digitalverket

-Building my own NFT minting platform using Next.js
+Digitalverket is for now just a conceptual NFT marketplace for Swedish artists where NFT collections can be uploaded with sanity.io and minted with Thirdweb.